 Hyderabadi egg curry (Ande ka salan)

 My obsession with egg curries continues with this luxurious dish from Nizami Hyderabad.
 Eggs were a favoured food of the Nizams and were used abundantly in both savoury and sweet dishes.
-This highlight the diversity of the cuisine and the creativity of the chefs of the period.
+This highlights the diversity of the cuisine and the creativity of the chefs of the period.

 More recipes from this book are here.